Ana Jara: Political career

 In 2006, she ran unsuccessfully for Congresswoman for Ica under Union for Peru and a few months later, Jara ran for Governor of Ica, placing third.
 Five years later, Ana Jara was elected congresswoman, representing the Nationalist-dominated Peru Wins.
 She was member of the board of directors and of the Permanent Commission of the Congress of the Republic, of the Audit and Justice Commissions and secretary of the Housing Commission.
-Likewise, he served as president of the Foreign Relations Commission.
+Likewise, she served as president of the Foreign Relations Commission.

 On 11 December 2011, upon assuming the second ministerial cabinet of President Ollanta Humala chaired by Óscar Valdés, she was sworn in as Minister of Women and Social Development until 2014.
 On 21 January 2012, her office was renamed the Ministry of Women and Vulnerable Populations.

-On 24 February 2014, she became Minister of Labor and Employment Promotion of Peru in a renewed cabinet whose presidency was assumed by René Cornejo.
+On 24 February 2014, she became Minister of Labour and Employment Promotion of Peru in a renewed cabinet whose presidency was assumed by René Cornejo.

 After the resignation of René Cornejo, Ana Jara became president of the Council of Ministers.
 Her swearing-in ceremony was held on 22 July 2014, in the Golden Room of the Government Palace.

 On 26 August, after two unsuccessful attempts, Jara and her ministerial cabinet obtained the vote of confidence from the Congress of the Republic.

 On 20 March 2015, the opposition in Congress presented a motion of censure against the prime minister due to the intelligence service spying on politicians, business leaders, and journalists.
 This motion was debated on the 30th of the same month, being censored by Congress with 72 votes in favor and 42 against, and due to this she had to resign from office.